-4. The hybrid vehicle system concurrent engineering
+4. The mobile TT&C ground station system concurrent engineering

-This section illustrates the steps listed in Section 3 highlighting where the proposed approach is different from traditional approaches.
+This section presents the results obtained in the case study.
+It illustrates the steps listed in Section 3 highlighting where the proposed approach is different from traditional approaches.
 The proposed approach is stakeholder driven whereas traditional approaches are customer or user driven.
-In the various steps listed in Section 3, analysis is performed for each life cycle process scenario, simultaneously, for product and organization.
+In the various steps listed in Section 3, analyses are performed for each life cycle process scenario, simultaneously, for product and organization.
 Traditional approaches focus on product operation and development organization.
-Table 1 presents the life cycle processes and scenarios of a hybrid vehicle.
-To the processes 'conception', 'system assembly', 'acceleration'